nkz-soft/microservice-template/README.md

 ## The aim of the project

 I would like this project to help you find simplified and effortless solutions.
+You can treat it as a modular project and reuse the modules in your projects.

 ## Plan